 Be a catalyst for change as you step into the forefront of this exciting and meaningful field

-USJ’s Criminal Justice and Restorative Justice Program will prepare you with a solid foundation in Criminal Justice, along with expertise in Restorative Justice, a growing component of the field.
-Our innovative and interdisciplinary curriculum will prepare you for career success and the ability to make a difference in your community.
+USJ’s Criminal Justice and Restorative Justice Program offers an innovative and interdisciplinary curriculum and experiential learning through practical internships to lay the groundwork for career success and the ability to make a difference in our community.

 Our B.S. in Criminal Justice/Restorative Justice takes an interdisciplinary approach to the study of crime and criminology.
 We believe that a holistic view of the context of crime is required before crime and criminal justice methods can be fully and effectively understood.
 Our curriculum includes courses in psychology, social research, and victimology, using the lens of restorative justice.

 Restorative justice focuses on healing the injuries caused by both violent and nonviolent crime, taking into consideration the needs of crime victims and the needs of offenders, while still holding them responsible for their actions.
 This transformative approach also integrates the roles of communities and governments in solving the social problems that contribute to crime.
 Students study the underlying principles of accountability with a focus on victims and community, public policy, and specific crime prevention programs.

 Please use this academic map as a reference guide.
 Academic advisors are always available to discuss the required courses depending on each student’s needs.